 - Were you able to complete your task today?

 - If you were not able to complete your task, why not?

 These questions will tell you what your visitors are looking for, whether they can find it, and what they think is missing.
-This kind of data is simply invaluable and you need to use this as your guidance towards a better optimized page.
+This kind of data is simply invaluable and you need to use this as your guide towards a better-optimized page.

 Big steps, then small steps

 When you know which pages you need to work on first, and know what needs to be done on those pages, it’s time for an actual plan!
 You need to write down, per page and in chronological order, what it is you want to change.
 This is really the only way to keep any kind of overview on what you’re trying to do.
 In my experience, this will turn out to be a much bigger list than you’d ever have anticipated.